Controls in a video game (usually from the Fifth Generation

 Beat 'em Up

 - Grim Fandango was probably the first "old-school" graphical adventure game to use this control method, with Escape from Monkey Island (which used the same engine) following suit.
 Not being action-intense games, the somewhat awkward controls were not quite as much of a hindrance as they are in other titles, but the transition from traditional point-and-click movement was still rather jarring.
+The Remastered version lets you turn it off, and you can get a Trophy by playing the whole game with the tank controls on.

 - Shenmue could never quite decide if it wanted to have tank controls or not.
 Unusually for a 3D game, you don't use the analogue stick to move around, as it controls the camera, so you're stuck with the D-Pad.
 Pressing up makes you walk forward, while pressing left or right has you walk forward a little bit as you slowly turn around to face the direction you pointed the D-Pad in.
 The same idea of having to turn around and then move forward is still there, but it feels a little bit smoother, though less precise.